SaxxonPike/Playthrough2/README.md

 # Playthrough2

 An audio passthrough tool.

+### Features

-Route audio from any input to any output.
+- Route audio from any input to any output.
-Customizable buffer and latency settings.
+- Customizable buffer and latency settings.
+- Minimizes to the notification area.
+- Multithreading support for boosted performance.
+- Multiple simultaneous routes are supported.

 ### Supported Operating Systems